|Database Tour Documentation|

 To quickly view field name and type for any column, just move mouse over the column title.
 This works, if Column Hints option is set.

 Showing field name and type in the multiple records mode:

 Showing field name and type in the single record mode:

-Showing contents of MEMO field:
+Showing contents of field with large text: